Learn the art of teaching theatre in our Theatre Education & Applied Theatre (MA/MFA) program.

 - 48 credit hours

-- Full-time students usually complete degree in 18 months (without licensure) to two-and-a-half years
+- Full-time students usually complete degree in 2.5–3 years

-- Part-time students usually complete the degree in three-and-a-half years
+- Part-time students usually complete the degree in 3.5–5 years

 Request More Information